Qian Xuesen: Career in the United States

 In 1943, Qian and two other members of their rocketry group drafted the first document to use the name Jet Propulsion Laboratory.
 In response to the German V-1 cruise missile and V-2 rocket, he and other important US scientists developed a variety of highly effective missiles that were vital in the closing stages of World War II.

+Qian's mentor at Caltech, Theodore von Kármán, invited Qian to join the Air Force Scientific Advisory Group in 1945.
 In 1945, as an Army colonel with a security clearance, Qian was sent to Germany to investigate laboratories and question German scientists, including Wernher von Braun, and "to recruit German scientists for the American missile program".

 Von Kármán wrote of Qian, "At the age of 36, he was an undisputed genius whose work was providing an enormous impetus to advances in high-speed aerodynamics and jet propulsion."
 During this time, he worked on designing an intercontinental space plane, which would later inspire the X-20 Dyna-Soar, a precursor to the American Space Shuttle.

 Qian married Jiang Ying, a famed opera singer and the daughter of Jiang Baili and his wife, Japanese nurse Satô Yato.
 The elder Jiang was a military strategist and adviser to Kuomintang leader Chiang Kai-shek.
 The Qians were married on September 14, 1947 in Shanghai, and had two children; their son Qian Yonggang (also known as Yucon Qian) was born in Boston on October 13, 1948, while their daughter Qian Yongzhen was born in early 1950 when the family was residing in Pasadena, California.

 Shortly after his wedding, Qian returned to America to take up a teaching position at MIT.
 Jiang Ying would join him in December 1947.
 In 1949, with the recommendation of von Kármán, Qian became a Robert H. Goddard Professor of Jet Propulsion at Caltech.
 He was also appointed the first director of the Daniel and Florence Guggenheim Jet Propulsion Center at Caltech.

 In 1947, Qian was granted a permanent resident permit, and in 1949, he applied for naturalization, although he could not obtain citizenship.
 Years later, his wife Jiang Ying said in an interview with Phoenix Television that Qian did not apply for naturalization at all.